Circadian rhythms: embedded within our genes

 Most life on earth has adapted to the 24-hour light-dark cycle that underpins our physiology.
 Before industrialization and widespread availability of electricity, daily life was restricted to natural day-night periods.
 The introduction of electric lighting led to changes in our environment and the way we interact throughout the day.

-55 % of the world’s population now inhabit the cities, and we, the urban dwellers, no longer rely on the natural day-night periods for our sleep-wake cycles.
-We are also spending significant time indoors exposed to artificial lighting.
+55% of the world’s population now inhabit the cities, and we, the urban dwellers, no longer rely on the natural light-dark periods for our sleep-wake cycles.
+More importantly, we spend more than 90% of our time indoors exposed to artificial lighting.
 However, lighting standards in our environments are not tailored to be optimal for our health and well-being and often meet only minimal illuminance levels.
 This has had a profound impact on our physiology considering that light is the strongest environmental cue regulating the body’s circadian rhythms.

 The evolution of light from 1879 to present.